I want to take a workshop with you, but you’re not teaching where I’m located…

 I’m writing a paper and have questions…

 Thank you for your interest in my work.
 Because I am a full-time artist and receive many queries like this a year, it’s helpful for me if you spend time on my blog/website where you will find answers to many of your questions, including influences, schooling, processes, and more.
-After you’ve searched and perused around there (particularly my Links and About pages), if you still have questions you can drop me an email.
+After you’ve searched and perused around there (particularly my About page), if you still have questions you can drop me an email.

 Will you donate your work to my fundraiser?